alequetzalli/alequetzalli/README.md

-# 📖♻️ Creator of docs-as-ecosystem & published author (2023)
+# 📖♻️ Created docs-as-ecosystem model & published author (2023)
 Visit the [docs-as-ecosystem book website; my book is available in B&N, Amazon, and independent book stores.](https://www.docsasecosystem.com/)

 Quetzalli's approach to engineering documentation inspired her to coin the new term "**docs-as-ecosystem**."